brycekbargar/dotfiles/README.md

 ##### For Guests #####

-If your guest is a relatively clean install of arch linux the install _should_ just work
+If your guest is a relatively clean install of Arch or CentOS the install _should_ just work

 If you want to add a new operating system as a guest